Second Language Communication Strategies

 Communication Strategies defined

 Rubin (1981, 1987) defines communication strategies as those strategies used by a learner to promote and continue communication with others rather than abandon it.
 They are strategies used by speakers when they come across a difficulty in their communication because of lack of adequate knowledge of the language.

-According to Brown (2000), communication strategies pertain to the employment of verbal or nonverbal mechanisms for the productive communication of information.
+According to H. Douglas Brown, author of "Principles of Language Learning and Teaching" (2000), communication strategies pertain to the employment of verbal or nonverbal mechanisms for the productive communication of information.